NOW ACCEPTING APPLICATIONS

 The AARG-D-NTF aims to fund individuals who are new to the Alzheimer’s and all dementia field of research.
 Individuals who are new to the field of neuroscience or neurodegeneration (Alzheimer’s, Parkinson’s, Lewy body dementia, etc.) will be considered for this program.

 Individuals who are new to the field of neuroscience/Alzheimer’s will need to contact the Association at email@example.com to receive an exception prior to submitting an LOI.
 Individuals who are new to the field of neuroscience or neurodegeneration (Alzheimer’s, Parkinson’s, Lewy body dementia, etc.) will be considered.

-The objective of this award is to increase the number of highly trained investigators from diverse backgrounds whose basic, clinical and social/behavioral research interests are grounded in the advanced methods and experimental approaches needed to solve problems related to Alzheimer’s and all dementias in general and in health disparities populations.
+The objective of this award is to increase the number of highly trained investigators from diverse backgrounds whose basic, clinical and social/behavioral research interests are grounded in the advanced methods and experimental approaches needed to solve problems related to Alzheimer’s and other dementias in general and in health disparities populations.

 The Alzheimer’s Association recognizes the need to increase the number of scientists from underrepresented groups participating in biomedical and behavioral research.
-The Association anticipates that, by providing these research opportunities, the number of scientists from underrepresented groups entering and remaining in biomedical research careers in Alzheimer’s disease and all dementias will increase.
+The Association anticipates that, by providing these research opportunities, the number of scientists from underrepresented groups entering and remaining in biomedical research careers in Alzheimer’s and all other dementia will increase.

 Funding and award period

 Each AARG-D-NTF award is limited to $150,000 (direct and indirect costs) for up to three years (minimum two years).
-Requests in any given year may not exceed $60,000 (direct and indirect costs).
-Indirect costs are capped at 10 percent (rent for laboratory/office space is expected to be covered by indirect costs paid to the institution).
+Requests may not exceed $60,000 in any given year (direct and indirect costs).
+Indirect costs are capped at 10% (rent for laboratory/office space is expected to be covered by indirect costs paid to the institution).
 This is inclusive of indirect costs for the implementing institution as well as any to subcontracts.

 Applicants must be Assistant Professors or above at their respective institution.
 For individuals who are at non-academic institutions, please contact the Alzheimer’s Association at firstname.lastname@example.org to verify your eligibility.

-Specific for the AARG-D-NTF program, eligible applicants are faculty members who have been determined to be from underrepresented groups in biomedical and behavioral research on a national or institutional basis.
+Specific for the AARG-D-NTF program, eligible applicants are faculty members who have been determined to be underrepresented faculty in biomedical and behavioral research on a national, international or institutional basis.
 The Alzheimer’s Association will require documentation to support the faculty member’s underrepresented status at their institution.
-Applicants in the United States will be subject to the definitions as stated by the National Institutes of Health: